Sunday, January 29, 2017

 Horace?

 Let's rewind the clock to 1982 for a skiing adventure with an 8-bit hero, Horace.
-Developed in STOS by a couple of brothers calling themselves OllySoft and released a decade after the ZX Spectrum original.
+Developed in STOS by a couple of brothers calling themselves OllySoft, and released a decade after the ZX Spectrum original.
 However, for his Atari ST appearance, he didn't want to upset Psion and changed his name to Harris to avoid confusion!

 The Frogger part is way too easy in comparison to what I remember!
 Simply waiting for a large gap in the traffic allows Harris to run all the way across the road!
-The skiing part is great with many obstacles to avoid.
-Once the skiing is finished, somebody robs your skis so you head back to the hire shop to repeat everything.
+The skiing part is great, with many obstacles to avoid.
+Once the skiing is finished, somebody robs your skis, so you head back to the hire shop to repeat everything.

-OllySoft has done a great job with Harris Went Skiing and "Horace" brought back lots of warm and fuzzy feelings of nostalgia.
-The Atari ST game is simple and very silly so is highly recommended if you're bored.
+OllySoft has done a great job with Harris Went Skiing, and "Horace" brought back lots of warm and fuzzy feelings of nostalgia.
+The Atari ST game is simple and very silly, so is highly recommended if you're bored.

-There are more OllySoft games but looking at these makes me think that the boys had serious issues!
+Grab the download of Atari Legend and play like it's 1982!!
+But hold on, cowboy.
+There are more OllySoft games, but looking at these makes me think that the boys had serious issues!
 Or a belting sense of humour?
-I'll go with the latter so let's take a quick look...

 Who Maimed Roger Rabbit

-Imagine Operation Wolf but set in President Trump's backyard which is overrun by weak rabbits!
+Imagine Operation Wolf but set in President Trump's backyard which is overrun by rabbits!
 Aka lefties.
-So grab a gun and let's fix this problem once and for all.
+Grab a gun and let's fix this problem once and for all.
 Gameplay is as you might imagine; successful hit turns the rabbits into a bloody mess of gore.
 I'm sure animal lovers will appreciate this game!
+Overall, it's a humble take on the famous title but quite enjoyable, if repetitive.

 SubHunt